-The grind of the East Suburban Catholic League is unlike perhaps any other in IHSA girls basketball.
-Led by Class 4A powers like Benet and DePaul Prep, few conferences boast the big-school firepower that it does.
+The grind of the East Suburban Catholic League is perhaps unlike any other in girls basketball.
+Led by Class 4A powers such as Benet and DePaul Prep, few conferences boast the big-school firepower that it does.

 And at the other end, don’t sleep on Joliet Catholic.

-A Class 2A school playing in a much larger conference, the Angels took plenty of tough losses during their 2-10 conference slate this season, but the lessons learned there have obviously translated to success against schools closer in size, as evidenced again when the Angels visited Bishop McNamara in both teams’ regular season finale on Wednesday.
+A Class 2A school playing in a much larger conference, the Angels took plenty of tough losses during their 2-10 conference slate this season, but the lessons learned have obviously translated into success against schools closer in size, as evidenced again when the Angels visited Bishop McNamara in both teams’ regular-season finale on Wednesday.

 The win allowed the Angels to finish the regular season 13-15, more wins than the past two seasons combined.